Herend Victoria – What is the meaning of VBO?

 - VBO-Y6 Light Blue

 This was a short introduction to the different options of the Victoria design family.
-But we did not touch the question of the brand-new redesign of VBO, the Royal Garden design and the Victoria Grande design.
+But we did not touch on the question of the brand-new redesign of VBO, the Royal Garden design, and the Victoria Grande design.

 In case of any question, send us a message, and we will answer you in 24hours!